soundake/redis-storage/README.md

 # redis-storage
-Simple storage and session handler for Nette
+Simple storage and session handler for Nette.

 Still in development, do not use :)